Critical Organization of Deep Neural Networks, and p-Adic Statistical Field Theories: Related work

 \subsection{Critical organization of DNNs and strange attractors}

 A fundamental problem in complex networks is to find low-dimensional spaces in which networks can be embedded to reveal their underlying network patterns \cite{Villegas}; see also \cite{Complex1}-\cite{Complex2} and the references therein.
 According to \cite{Villegas}, the mentioned patterns are related to non-Euclidean architectures with hidden symmetries that emerge during the transition of NNs from chaos to order.
 In the paper, the author studies embeddings constructed using the eigenfunctions of the discrete network Laplacians.
 Remarkably, this picture matches the results presented here exactly.
 In \cite{Laplacian1}, see also \cite{Laplacian2}, the author established that the discrete network Laplacians are $p$-adic operators.
 The construction uses\ a parametrization of the nodes of the network by $p$-adic integers, more precisely, by using a mapping \textrm{Vertices}$\rightarrow G_{l}$, for some positive integer $l$, and then by attaching a finite space of functions to $G_{l}$, which serves as the space of continuous functions of the network.
 This is the basis of the algorithm given in Section \ref{Section_6}.
 Now, the non-Euclidean architectures mentioned in \cite{Villegas} agree with the hierarchical organization of the state space given in the toy model studied in Section \ref{Section_8}.
+On the other hand, despite the aforementioned similarities, \cite{Villegas} is a paper focused on computational experiments, whereas ours focuses on developing rigorous mathematical models.